For Your Trust, I Thank You

 when waking up in our right minds

-brimming with the impulse to grow
+brimming with the motivating impulse to grow

 and become whole male persons human beings